 2. The first federally-recognized Black History Month was observed in 1976.

 For years, ASALH campaigned for the federal government to acknowledge Black History Month.
 Come 1976, President Gerald Ford finally deemed Black History Month a public holiday, and every U.S. POTUS since then has recognized it, too.

 3. Black History Month is in February for a reason.

 According to ASALH, the organization’s founder Dr. Carter G. Woodson chose to hold the first Negro History Week during the second week of February because that’s when both Abraham Lincoln and Frederick Douglass were born.

 4. Black History Month has a theme every year — here’s the 2023 theme.

 Every year since 1928, Black History Month and Negro History Week have had a theme.
 The 2023 theme is Black Resistance, which honors the ways African Americans have resisted — and continue to resist — oppression.
 It also aims to encourage people to study the history of how Black Americans have resisted this oppression "to establish safe spaces, where Black life can be sustained, fortified, and respected."

 The 2022 theme was Black Health and Wellness, which set out to appreciate scholars, medical practitioners, doulas, midwives, naturopaths, and other medical and wellness workers in the African Diaspora.

 5. You can attend the 2022 Black History Month Virtual Festival.

-ASALH is hosting a number of events as part of the 2022 Black History Month Virtual Festival throughout the month of February.
-The two main talks are: Exploitation in Medicine on Feb.
-12, and Race Norming in the NFL on Feb.
-27. You can buy tickets here.
+ASALH is hosting a number of events as part of the 2023 Black History Month Festival throughout the month of February.
+Events include a presentation of Shirley Chisholm Play in D.C. on Feb.
+25, and a virtual conversation with Lonnie G. Bunch III on Feb.
+22.